-Except for the failure of the on-board Search and Rescue Processor (SARP), all instrument subsystems are currently providing usable data.
+There is a failure of the on-board Search and Rescue Processor (SARP) and the AVHRR became inoperable in July 2002.
+All other instrument subsystems are currently providing usable data.
 On two different instruments, the Microwave Sounding Unit (MSU) and the Solar Backscatter Ultraviolet Spectral Radiometer (SBUV), drive motors for different movable assemblies have been observed to seize (the MSU scanner and the SBUV grating drive).
 As a result, command sequences have been coded into the on-board software that shuts off the appropriate instrument drive when elevated temperatures are observed that would be indicative of drive seizure.

-CGMS-XXIX USA-WP.02, p.
-4
+CGMS-XXX USA-WP-02